eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 Skill set for roles in VLSI testing:
 + ***Waveform Generation Language (WGL)***: https://www.edn.com/understanding-wgl-scan-data-structures-and-some-common-issues/
 	- compare with IEEE STIL, VCD, and eVCD.
++ familiarity with WGL and STIl formats for test vectors
+	- Waveform Generation Language Files (WGL) ...
+	- A WGL file uses an ASCII representation of the digital waveform data, so can be edited using any text editor.
+	- P1450.1 IEEE Standard Test Interface Language (STIL)
 + ***Silicon bring-up***
 + ***Silicon characterisation***
 + skill set: